 L.S.
 I started in small airplanes, Cessnas, Beechcrafts and Pipers, and then when I went into the Air Force of course the airplanes became much more sophisticated, high-speed jet fighters, you move from little airplanes to traveling super-sonic, faster than the speed of sound, with very sophisticated weapons delivery systems.
 And then I joined the airline industry, flying large transport-category airplanes with 290 people on board, a lot of responsibility for those people.
 I flew those airplanes all over the world for Delta, in Europe and the Middle East, North Africa, all over South America and into the Orient, and of course all over the US to every major city in America.
 Then I retired from Delta, and I retired from the Air Force -the International Guard- and now I’ve come back to the smaller airplanes that I began in, some fifty years ago.
 But I’ve always been of the mind that my favourite airplane is the airplane I’m flying that day.
 It doesn’t matter what it is, I have a passion for flying.
 I love to fly and I love to share the experience of flight with other people.

 I.G.
-Is anyone in your family following in your footsteps?
+On a personal note, is anyone in your family following in your footsteps?

 L.S.
 I have three adult daughters and now I have grandchildren, all of them have great fondness for flying but regrettably none of them had followed as pilots, until now my oldest grandson is beginning glider lessons.
 You can solo a glider at age 14 and when he turns 16 he’ll be able to fly a powered aircraft.
 He hopes to solo on his 16th birthday, which is what I did way back in the 1960s, I soloed on my 16th birthday and I’m hoping that my grandson will do the same.